 - An ignition problem (typically in the secondary)

 - A vacuum leak that does not affect all cylinders

 Mechanical Failure Or Defect:

 - Collapsed Hydraulic Lifter

-Furthermore, All these faults do not affect the sealing of the cylinder; but affect the opening of the valves.
+Furthermore, all these faults do not affect the sealing of the cylinder.
+But, do affect the opening of the valves.

 Use the combination of results for further testing from: